 The way hard inquiries affect credit scores is a complex topic.
 Some inquiries may impact your credit scores for the negative.
 Other inquiries won’t affect your credit scores at all.

-- Personal Credit Scores: Hard inquiries do have the potential to lower personal credit scores.
+- Personal Credit Scores: Multiple hard inquiries do have the potential to lower personal credit scores.
 But score damage isn’t a given just because you apply for a loan.
 For example, if you shop around for the best interest rate on a mortgage, auto loan, or student loan within a 45-day window (sometimes less), several hard inquiries may only count as one when your FICO Score is calculated.
 VantageScore credit scores count all hard inquiries within a 14-day window as one, regardless of the type of application.

 When hard inquiries do affect your credit scores, the impact is generally minor.
 Inquiries only influence 10% of your FICO Score.
 With VantageScore, hard inquiries are “less influential” than other credit score factors and may only affect your credit score for a few months.